OasisDigital/angular-typed-forms-helpers/README.md

 It is important to note this interface only covers basic cases of form structures, it makes the assumption that all objects are FormGroups and arrays are FormArrays.
-If you would like to convert so deeply consider using the `AngularFormGroup` or `AngularFormArray` in the below sections.
+If you would like to convert on a per property basis consider using the `AngularFormGroup` or `AngularFormArray` from the below sections.

 > The `NonNullable` version of this type is `NonNullableAngularForm`.